ITV 405 line VHF TV TRANSMITTERS

 In 1959 it was decided to replace the 'inside the mast' aerial by one of more conventional form, with the radiators mounted outside the mast.
 In order to ensure continuity of service, it was also decided to erect the replacement aerial on a new 1,000 ft mast near the original mast.

 Three new small relay stations were built by the Authority to bring a new or improved service to the areas of Rothesay, Rosneath, and Lethanhill in Central Ayrshire.
 In line with current practice, these stations were automatically controlled transposers with 'call-out' facilities in the case of breakdown.
-Rothesay came into service in September 1968 and the other two stations followed in late 1969.
+Rothesay came into service on 30/08/1968, Rosneath on 13/12/1968 and Lethanhill on 31/01/1969.